 Themes of domestic bliss permeate the record, especially “I Was a Fool to Care,” “Love Songs” and “Sarah Maria” (written about his daughter, who was born the year before).
 Taylor even indulged his rarely seen whimsical side on the title track.
 But it was most evident on the first single, a cover of Marvin Gaye’s “How Sweet It Is (To Be Loved by You),” which features prominent background vocals by Simon.

 Still, Taylor didn’t entirely shed his past.
 “Wanderin’,” “Angry Blues” and “Lighthouse,” which featured glorious harmonies by David Crosby and Graham Nash, showed that he could still brood as effectively as before.
 And “You Make It Easy” was a tale of infidelity that surely must have required some explaining to Simon.

-But shortly after the release of 1981’s Dad Loves His Work, he and Simon split.
-He took a few years off before resurfacing in 1985 with That’s Why I’m Here.
+But he and Simon split shortly after the release of 1981’s Dad Loves His Work.
+Taylor took a few years off before resurfacing in 1985 with That’s Why I’m Here.
 Since then, he’s maintained his profile as a steady live draw while intermittently putting out new records.